vbruhn/Bitburner/README.md

 7:  Scans all nuked servers and installs the target-server to be constantly weakened

-9:  starts a hacking script on home on best TargetServer
+9:  starts a hacking script on home on best TargetServer (uses 6.4 GB RAM!)